Social Media Therapy: The Good, the Bad, and the Boundary

 A New Era of Mental Health Education

-As social media continues to evolve, it’s likely that online therapy will play an increasingly important role in mental health education.
+As social media continues to evolve, online therapy will likely play an increasingly important role in mental health education.
 By approaching this trend with a critical and open-minded perspective, we can harness its potential to improve our understanding of mental health and wellness.

 Author